 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when, but James received the number I-07352 which was his POW no matter where he was sent in the Philippines.
-The letter in front of the number indicated he had been assigned the number at Cabanatuan.
+The first men known to receive POW numbers were the men on the Tottori Maru which sailed for Japan on October 8th.
+It is not known when, but James received the number 1-07352 which was his POW no matter where he was sent in the Philippines.

-His mother learned he was a POW on January 30, 1943, in a telegram from the War Department.
+His aunt and uncle learned he was a POW on January 30, 1943, in a telegram from the War Department.

 ULIO THE ADJUTANT GENERAL=”